Feifan-Liu/Social-media-web-app/README.md

 # README

-This is the url linked to our site:
+This is the url linked to the website:

 https://appweb-1e486.firebaseapp.com/

-Group Members:

-Da Lin 466982

-Feifan Liu 467573

-# New Features
 There are mainly two new features assoicated with small functions:

 - Real Time Update